Does Foot Strike Really Matter in Running? YES!

 Center mass in running involves the head and the torso.

-A more scientifically-correct definition of the center mass is this:
+A more scientifically-correct definition of the center mass is:

 • The center of mass is an imaginary point at which the total body mass is concentrated, and it is a general descriptor of whole body mass movement.

-The position of your torso/head during running significantly influences kinematics, mechanical work and metabolic energy expenditure whereby heel strike running and forefoot strike running involves different center of mass positions.
+The position of your upper body during running significantly influences kinematics, mechanical work, impact production, metabolic energy expenditure whereby heel strike running and forefoot strike running involves different center of mass positions:

 References: